-Mayan Winter // Alternative History / Environment / Mood / Technique Demo
+Mayan Winter Mayan Winter // Alternative History / Environment / Mood / Technique Demo

 This is a piece that I did for an in-class demonstration at FZD School of Design on the topic of integration of photos into your concept art workflow.

-The content premise for the piece was not too complicated: I wanted to take a historic, architecture based environment and put a bit of a spin on it to make it interesting.
-I got inspired by images of Mayan and Aztec archaeological sites and I also by my reading in the last couple of months about catastrophic climate changes in prehistoric times caused by meteorite impact.
-Amidst all that speculation about how our society would handle such an event, I wondered how ancient civilisations like the Mayans would have tried to deal with that and that is basically what this piece shows.
+So the content premise for the piece was not too complicated: I wanted to take a historic, architecture based environment and put a bit of a spin on it to make it interesting.
+I got inspired by images of Mayan and Aztec archaeological sites and also by my reading in the last couple of months about catastrophic climate changes in prehistoric times caused by meteorite impact.
+Amidst all that speculation about how our society would handle such an event, I wondered how ancient civilizations like the Mayans would have tried to deal with that and that is basically what this piece shows.

-Design: Near Future Homicide Detective // Design / Gear / Linework & Value
+Near Future Homicide Detective // Design / Gear / Linework & Value

 A little something different today, not only the usual 90 minutes fumbling around with brushes ;).
 I have been reading up on the impact of AI on jobs in the future and also had a re-run of The Wire lately as background chatter while working.
 That crossed over at some point and I played a little head experiment, what a show like The Wire could look like at around 2030 or 2040.
-Sure AI and robotics will have made a big jump by then, but would a run down police force like the portrayed Baltimore PD be even able to afford that?
+Sure AI and robotics will have made a big jump by then, but would a run-down police force like the portrayed Baltimore PD be even able to afford that?
 Expensive patrol robots vandalized on a regular basis?
-Cameras on every corner and high end crime prediction AIs racking up server time in the millions?
+Cameras on every corner and high-end crime prediction AIs racking up server time in the millions?
 Probably not.
 I would guess that they would probably have a centralized core system for coordination and data processing but beyond that it would still be meat bags, doing the groundwork.

 Near Future Homicide Detective 02 // Design / Gear / Linework & Value

-Again something different in this little post: I did a character/equipment design not too long ago for a near future homicide detective, inspired by recent articles and podcasts about AI’s impact on the workplace in the years to come and a recent rewatch of the all time great cop series ‘The Wire’.
+Again something different in this little post: I did a character/equipment design not too long ago for a near-future homicide detective, inspired by recent articles and podcasts about AI’s impact on the workplace in the years to come and a recent rewatch of the all-time great cop series ‘The Wire’.

 Since I did the female Jimmy McNulty version last time around already as African American, this detective comes from another ethnic background that will predictably see a population increase all over the world.
 I see him as an adaptation of Bunk Moreland from the original show, that’s why he displays a certain pride in his suit style (including the 3D-printed fabric applications), along with considerable weight and sports a strongly flavored cigar type vape device.
 An AR monocle-visor is less distractive than the full glasses (still complete though with bone conduction headphones and mic) and he also carries the crime scene data hub at his utility harness that provides feed updates from the sky-mimetic blimp drone overhead that relays the gigabytes of traffic back and forth, which the cops need to work.
 He also carries the standard shoulder holster with integrated radio antenna, thumbprint locked weapon holster and 2 miniaturized body cameras clipped to different sections of his attire; He has taken his foldable service phablet out of the utility pouch to casually display his credentials to a citizen he is questioning; Due to the spacious data hub he is not carrying as many forensic LIDAR drones.
 He also tries to keep the pattern projector for the ID display in his shirt’s fabric at a minimum, since he hates the visually loud projections, that - according to him - “ruin every m*?@§#$%&*ing outfit”.